Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Related Work

-Multimodal learning, as a complex learning paradigm, aims to integrate information from different modalities and explore the correlations between them.
-Current research mainly focuses on data augmentation, functional collaboration between modules, and the modulation of training gradients across modalities.
-Lin et al. \cite{lin2024adapt} explored the enhancement of multimodal learning through Mixup data augmentation.
-In terms of model design, Zhou et al. \cite{zhou2025triple} proposed improvements to the attention mechanism, allowing the model to better focus on the relationships between modalities.
-Li et al. \cite{li2023graphmft} employed graph structures to model the complex relationships between modalities, while He et al. \cite{he2025difference} adapted Variational Autoencoders (VAE) \cite{kingma2013auto} to learn joint latent distributions of multimodal information.
-Although these methods design models from various perspectives with the aim of maximizing the learning of multimodal information, they do not account for the effectiveness of all modality-specific information.
-MLA \cite{zhang2024multimodal} proposed a novel and efficient framework, which independently alternates the optimization of each modality and the shared layer, cleverly avoiding modality interference during joint training, and ensuring that the shared layer fairly adapts to all modalities, thereby promoting more balanced learning and more effective cross-modal knowledge fusion.
-Despite the presence of more information \cite{huang2022modality}, some studies suggest that due to differences between modalities, many multimodal learning methods still struggle to effectively improve performance, and may even experience performance degradation due to inconsistencies between modalities.
+Multi-modal learning, as a complex learning paradigm, aims to integrate information from different modalities and explore the relationships between them.
+Current research mainly focuses on data augmentation, functional collaboration between modules, and the regulation of gradient updates for different modalities.
+Lin et al.\cite{lin2024adapt} explored the enhancement of multi-modal learning using Mixup data augmentation; in terms of model design, Zhou et al.\cite{zhou2025triple} improved the attention mechanism to make the model more focused on the relationships between modalities; Li et al.\cite{li2023graphmft} employed graph structures to learn complex relationships between modalities; He et al.\cite{he2025difference} adapted Variational Autoencoders \cite{kingma2013auto} to learn joint latent distributions of different modality information.
+Although these methods design models from various angles with the goal of enabling the model to learn as much information from different modalities as possible, they fail to consider the effectiveness of all modality information.
+MLA\cite{zhang2024multimodal} proposed a novel and efficient framework that alternately optimizes each modality and the shared layers independently, cleverly avoiding modality interference during joint training, and ensuring that the shared layers adapt fairly to all modalities, thereby promoting more balanced learning and more effective cross-modal knowledge fusion.
+Despite the presence of more information\cite{huang2022modality}, some studies suggest that due to the differences between modalities, many multi-modal learning methods still struggle to effectively enhance performance and may even experience performance degradation due to the inconsistency between modalities.